Tim Sheehy in the News

 Highlights from the New 117th Congress Legislative Effectiveness Scores

 To be fair you will note that the Center’s definition of lawmaking effectiveness only covers being good at conceiving, researching, negotiating, and writing bills and making sure that those bills successfully become laws.
 It does not cover being good at preventing Congress from getting things done.
 For example, our Senator Steve Daines was almost successful at orchestrating a filibuster of Jon’s Honoring Our PACT Act, thereby preventing a vote on the final House version in the Senate.
-When Montana and other veterans rose up in anger in large numbers, the bill eventually became law.
+When Montana and other veterans rose up in anger in large numbers, the very same bill eventually became law.
 The law provides healthcare for all generations of toxic-exposed veterans (and monthly compensation for veterans whose injuries prevent them from making a living).
-The other members of our congressional delegation at the time (Sen. Daines and Rep. Rosendale) cynically bragged that they voted for the PACT Act, but they fought its passage tooth and nail until it was clear the bill would pass.
+The other members of our congressional delegation at the time (Sen. Daines and Rep. Rosendale) cynically bragged (Sen. Rosendale even sent out postcards paid for by taxpayers) that they voted for the PACT Act, but they fought its passage tooth and nail until it was clear the bill would pass.

 So, in many ways, the 2024 general election will tell us whether Abraham Lincoln was correct when he said “You can fool all the people some of the time, and some of the people all the time, but you cannot fool all the people all the time.”